anteCedens/CI-MS3-cookbook/README.md

 ### **Design**

+#### **_Navigation_**

+#### **_Responsive Design_**

+The project basically takes on Materialize's responsive design structure, with practically no alterations.

+Main feature on smaller screen, as opposed to the desktop view, is that the navbar's links to the subsites condense into a hamburger menu, which then open the sidebar where those links are now located.

 #### **_Wireframes_**
 Some (staggeringly) crude wireframes (yep, I do (still) use a pen(cil) and paper)) can be seen here: